 4.1.
 What to do after a slip and fall in a grocery store

-People who suffered a fall in a grocery store are advised to take the following steps if possible:
+If you suffered a fall in a grocery store, you are advised to take the following steps if possible:

 - Report the accident to the store manager, and obtain a copy of the accident report prior to leaving.